 Use the PrePostDeploymentScript.Ver2.ps1 if you would like to turn off/ on only the triggers that have been modified instead of turning all triggers off/ on during CI/CD.

 Make sure to use PowerShell Core in ADO task to run the script.

 If you do not use latest versions of PowerShell and Data Factory module, you may run into deserialization errors while running the commands.

 Integration runtimes and sharing.
 Integration runtimes don't change often and are similar across all stages in your CI/CD.
-So Data Factory expects you to have the same name and type of integration runtime across all stages of CI/CD.
+So Data Factory expects you to have the same name, type and sub-type of integration runtime across all stages of CI/CD.
 If you want to share integration runtimes across all stages, consider using a ternary factory just to contain the shared integration runtimes.
 You can use this shared factory in all of your environments as a linked integration runtime type.